THREAD-3-2/elec_mech_beam/docs/matlab.rst

 .. mat:automodule:: src

-:mod:`src` module contains the source code :
+:mod:`src` module contains the following source code files:

 .. mat:autofunction:: src.main

 The initial configuration and parameters are set firstly in:
 .. mat:autoscript:: src.a_ini

 The discrete Euler-Lagrange equations and tangents are derived using automatic differentiation in:
 .. mat:autoscript:: src.b_dEL_AD

 The dEL equaitons are solve with the Newton-Raphson scheme in:
 .. mat:autoscript:: src.c_NR